Push-Pull: Exercise in the Spotlight

 Depending on sets and repetitions performed for the exercise, this is great to increase muscular strength and endurance, along with some conditioning elements.

-Also try different cable heights and stances (squat, lunge, kneeling, ½ kneeling) to engage slightly different biomechanics and outcomes.
+Also, try different cable heights and stances (squat, lunge, kneeling, ½ kneeling) to engage slightly different biomechanics and outcomes.

-As with all exercises, it is critical that you gradually build up to these more challenging exercises to ensure safety is maintained. before trying this exercise, a foundation of pushing, pulling and rotational movement patterns must be developed.
+As with all exercises, it is critical that you gradually build up to these more challenging exercises to ensure safety is maintained.
+Before trying this exercise, a foundation of pushing, pulling and rotational movement patterns must be developed.

 What are the benefits of the Push-Pull exercise?